 \section{Conclusions}

 We presented \methodname, a novel agentic workflow and a comprehensive multi-task benchmark for full-procedure colonoscopy video understanding.
 By scalably and densely annotating 14 distinct lesion categories with masks, bounding boxes, and clinical text, we demonstrated that state-of-the-art MLLMs excel at high-level colonoscopy reasoning and spatial grounding with engineered context and agentic workflows.
-Future work will focus on optimizing these agent-driven pipelines for real-time deployment in clinical settings, lowering the barrier to affordable and accurate colon cancer screening.

 \mysection{Acknowledgments} We thank Dr. Jamal Hamdi, a surgeon with over 30 years of experience, who reviewed the accuracy of the \methodname annotations together with the authors.
 This work was supported by the King Abdullah University of Science and Technology (KAUST) Center of Excellence for Smart Health.
-Additional support came from the KAUST Ibn Rushd Postdoctoral Fellowship Program.
+Additional support came from the KAUST Ibn Rushd Postdoctoral Fellowship.